No Fees

 The Workers’ Compensation Monopoly

-The Workers’ Compensation system in Washington is similar to those in other states, with one exception.
-Washington is one of only a handful of US jurisdictions where the government holds a monopoly on compensation insurance.
-Only Washington, North Dakota, Wyoming, Ohio, and the US territories, Puerto Rico and U.S. Virgin Islands have government-run Workers’ Compensation plans.
+The workers’ compensation system in Washington is similar to those in other states, with one exception.
+Washington is one of only a handful of U.S. jurisdictions where the government holds a monopoly on compensation insurance.
+Only Washington, North Dakota, Wyoming, Ohio, and the U.S. territories of Puerto Rico and the U.S. Virgin Islands have government-run workers’ compensation plans.
 Everywhere else in the United States, multiple insurance carriers compete to sell compensation policies in an open insurance market.

 When a case moves beyond a simple temporary medical condition, it becomes complicated and difficult to manage.
 One-third of the employers in Washington self-insure for workers’ compensation benefits.
-If they meet the state’s financial requirements, they handle their own claims, pay the same benefits, and follow the same claim guidelines.
+If a self-insured employer meets the state’s financial requirements, they handle their own claims, pay the same benefits, and follow the same claim guidelines.

 You Deserve Compensation for Your Work-Related Injuries

 At Boohoff Law, we understand that the Workers’ Compensation system doesn’t always function the way it should.
-That’s why we’ve worked hard to help injured workers get the benefits they deserved.
-We’ve learned the system’s subtle issues and tedious requirements.
+That’s why we’ve worked hard to help injured workers get the benefits they deserve.
+Our law firm has learned the system’s subtle issues and tedious requirements.
 We’ve helped our injured clients overcome the problems that prevented them from qualifying for Permanent Partial Disabilities, Pensions, or Structured Settlements.

 We’ve pursued every lead to recover damages from third-party defendants.
 Workers’ Compensation claims don’t always have complex issues but sometimes the system works against you.
 When your claim stalls or L&I denies you the benefits to which you’re entitled, you need a legal advocate working to move your claim forward.
-Our lawyers have helped our clients get the benefits they deserved by relying on our experience and dedication.
+An experienced workers’ compensation attorney can help you get the benefits you deserve.
+Rely on our experience and dedication.

 When you’re injured or sustain an occupational disease on the job, your employer must have coverage in place to reimburse you for the expenses you incur.
 When injured employees submit a claim, payment is contingent upon whether or not the claim is accepted.
 Washington companies don’t get to choose their insurance company.
 They can give their employees one of two coverage options.